MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * If set to be infrequently accessed, the storage cost is decreased, but the retrieval cost is increased.
   * A policy can be set to move files to different tiers automatically after a specified period of time.

+### FSx
+* Similar to EFS in the sense that it is a virtual file system which compute instances connect to in order to store data.
+* Primary difference is that we are choosing what server technology that is powering the file system is
+  * The file systems on offer are more specialised than typical servers
+  * As with EFS, are aimed at high performance
+* Can be deployed in one of two modes:
+  * Scratch
+    * Temporary
+    * High burst throughput rates
+    * No replication of data - so greater chance of data loss caused by server failure
+  * Persistent
+    * Long-term
+    * Data replicated within same AZ

+#### FSx for Windows
+* The file system server is an instance of Windows Server.
+* Exposes the file system using the SMB protocol.
+* The drive is formatted as NTFS.
+* Up to 2 GB/s throughput, millions of IOPS, and 100s of PB capacity.
+* Backed up to S3 daily.
+* Supports Active Directory (AD).
+  * Can either be an AWS-managed AD service, or an non-AWS AD server.
+* Accessible from on-premise infrastructure.

+#### FSx for Lustre
+* Lustre is a parallel distributed file system cluster used for incredibly high volume/throughput workloads.
+* 100s of GB/s throughput, millions of IOPS, sub-ms latency, 100s of PB capacity.
+* Can read from S3.
+* Can write results straight to S3.
+* Accessible from on-premise infrastructure.

+### AWS Transfer Family
+* A middleman service that exposes S3 and EFS via FTP/SFTP/FTPS.
+* Supports IAM.
+* Can be used with Route53 to provide a nice URL to reference the FTP server.

 # Scaling and Availability
 * Scalability can be:
   * Vertical - Increasing size of instance (giving it more power)